-34. Elementary and High School Students Who Move Outside the City of Chicago
+4. Elementary and High School Students Who Move Outside the City of Chicago

-Students whose parents or guardians move outside the City of Chicago may remain at the CPS school they were attending at the time of the move for the balance of the current school year without paying tuition.
-Thereafter, if such students want to continue attending the CPS school in which they were enrolled at the time they moved outside the city, their parents or guardians will be charged tuition, except in those circumstances described in Board Rule 5-17 Non-Resident Pupils - Tuition.
+Students must reside within the limits of the City of Chicago to attend a Chicago Public School.
+Students whose parents or guardians move outside the City of Chicago during the school year may remain at the CPS school they were attending at the time of the move for the balance of the current school year without paying tuition.
+Thereafter, the student is not longer eligible to attend a Chicago Public School.
+Students found in violation of the residency requirement are subject to the penalties if such students want to continue attending the CPS school in which they were enrolled at the time they moved outside the city, their parents or guardians will be charged tuition, except in those circumstances described in Board Rule 5-12 5-17 Non-Resident Pupils - Tuition.

-B. Transfers Back Into An Attendance Area Elementary School
+B. Transfers Into An Attendance Area School

-Elomentary Students attending a school outside their attendance area who wish to transfer and return to their attendance area school shall may be enrolled as provided in section I.A. of this policy.
-If the school is a controlled enrollment school, transfer applicants shall be placed on the waiting list and offered enrollment as seats become available as described in the CPS Board's Controlled Enrollment Policy.
+Students attending a school outside their attendance area who wish to transfer to their attendance area school shall be enrolled as provided in section I.A. of this policy.
+If the school is a controlled enrollment school, transfer applicants shall be placed on the waiting list and offered enrollment as seats become available as described in the Board's Controlled Enrollment Policy.

-C. Transfers and the Modified Second Amended Consent Decree
+C. Transfers and the Second Amended Consent Decree

-If there are multiple applicants for transfer into a school, selection of students to be admitted shall be in accordance with the priorities established in the Modified Second Amended Consent Decree.
+If there are multiple applicants for transfer into a school, selection of students to be admitted shall be in accordance with the priorities established in the Second Amended Consent Decree.

-In accordance with the Majority-to-Minority student transfer provisions of the Modified Second Amended Consent Decree:
+In accordance with the Majority-to-Minority student transfer provisions of the Second Amended Consent Decree:

 - 1. Minority students may transfer into any school, regardless of the school's racial/ethnic composition.
 Minority students from racially identifiable schools (85% or more minority) will be given priority of enrollment in schools that are 40% or more white. - 2.
 White students may transfer into a school that is less than 40% white.
 White students from schools that are more than 70% white will be given priority of enrollment. - 3.
-Students will be selected annually for transfers outlined in paragraphs 1 and 2 above in accordance with the timeframe set out in the Options for Knowledge Guide school opportunities publication issued annually by CPS.
-Should any available spaces for majority-to-minority transfers remain following this annual selection process, an End-of-Year transfer process will take place; applications will be distributed in April, lotteries will be conducted in May, and student selection and enrollment will be completed prior to the last day of school.
+Students will be selected annually for transfers outlined in paragraphs 1 and 2 above in accordance with the timeframe set out in the Options for Knowledge Guide issued annually by CPS.
+Should any available spaces for majority to minority transfers remain following this annual selection process, an End-of-Year transfer process will take place; applications will be distributed in April, lotteries will be conducted in May, and student selection and enrollment will be completed prior to the last day of school.